tombensve/APS/README.md

 __License:__ [Apache 2.0](lics/Apache-2.0.md)

+__JDK Level:__ This now builds with all tests working on JDK 11!
+No, there is no JPMS usage yet!
+And it is also using a beta of Groovy 3.0.
+Have not run into any problem with Groovy being beta so far.
+The big question is what to do now ?
+Stick with OSGi ? or leave OSGi and adapt to JPMS ?
+They are quite different, and OSGi are in many ways better.
+But Vert.x will drop OSGi support in next major version.
+That means that the Vert.x jars will no longer deploy as bundles.
+JPMS / Jigsaw is what it is.
+I've seen some dissatisfaction with how JPMS have been implemented online.
+See here for example: <https://developer.jboss.org/blogs/scott.stark/2017/04/14/critical-deficiencies-in-jigsawjsr-376-java-platform-module-system-ec-member-concerns?_sscc=t>.
+But it is what it is, and are probably not going to be dropped and be completely redesigned!
+We have to live with it.
+Thereby I have decided to eat the dog biscuit and move from OSGi to JPMS for modularity, and adapt services to using ServiceLoader.
+I have no illusions that this will be easy!

 __This project is currently work in progress and cannot be expected to be stable!!__

 Work is slow, whenever time permits.